 Frankfurt Travel Guide

-Although millions travel through Frankfurt's international airport, and many visit frequently on business, the city is often neglected as a tourist destination.
-A holiday in Frankfurt can be a very rewarding experience for those who take the time to explore it.
-In this proud, well-organised city visitors will find some superb shopping, marvellous museums, interesting historic sites, world-class opera and jazz and a few really charming neighbourhoods, like Nordend and Bockenheim.
-For foodies there is plenty of great cuisine to sample in Frankfurt's celebrated restaurants and for those who enjoy historical sightseeing there are gems like the Eschenheimer Turm, a 15th century tower once part of the city's fortifications.
+Although millions travel through Frankfurt's international airport, and many foreigners visit frequently on business, the city is often neglected as a tourist destination.
+A holiday in Frankfurt can be a very rewarding experience for those who take the time to explore.
+In this proud, well-organised city visitors will find some superb shopping, marvellous museums, interesting historic sites, world-class opera and jazz and a few really charming neighbourhoods, such as Nordend and Bockenheim.
+For foodies there is plenty of great cuisine to sample in Frankfurt's celebrated restaurants and for those who enjoy historical sightseeing there are gems like the Eschenheimer Turm, a 15th-century tower once part of the city's fortifications.
 Frankfurt is also a surprisingly good city to explore if you're travelling with kids as there are lots of fun attractions, like the Frankfurt Zoo, to keep young minds amused.

 Best time to visit Frankfurt

-Those planning to travel to Frankfurt for pleasure should check the events calendar and perhaps avoid coinciding with one of the many large international trade fairs and expos that are held in the city, for this makes affordable hotel rooms and restaurant bookings hard to find.
-Weather-wise, summer is the best time to holiday in Frankfurt when the weather is sunny and warm, with the occasional wet day.
+Those planning to travel to Frankfurt for pleasure should check the events calendar and perhaps avoid coinciding with one of the many large international trade fairs and expos that are held in the city.
+These can make affordable hotel rooms and restaurant bookings hard to find.
+Weather-wise, summer (June to August) is the best time to visit, when the weather is sunny and warm, with just the occasional wet day.
 Read more on Frankfurt's Climate and Weather.

 What to see in Frankfurt